-So-called 'Honour based' abuse (including Female Genital Mutilation and Forced Marriage)
+So-called 'Honour based' abuse (including Female Genital Mutilation and Forced Marriage) encompasses incidents or crimes which have been committed to protect or defend the honour of the family

 If staffsuspect or it is alleged that any of the above has happened or there is an immediate risk to a child, local safeguarding procedures will be followed.
 All staff are Aware that FGM is illegal and teachers have a legal duty to report to police if they know or suspect FGM has taken place.